Maumagnaguagno/HyperTensioN/README.md

 ```

 ## API

-Here are the descriptions to use and extend Hypertension and Hype functionality.
-Hypertension being the module with the planning engine and Hype being a collection of parsers and compilers to generate code from/to several planning formats.

-### Planner

 Hypertension is a Ruby module and have a few instance variables:
 - ```@state``` with the current state.
 - ```@domain``` with the decomposition rules that can be applied to the operators and methods.